Gunlek/JSQuadTree/README.md

 This is a simple implementation of QuadTree structure using JavaScript.
 It provides a solid support for collision detection in 2D spaces

-Use it, Share it and improve it without any restriction
+Use it, Share it and improve it without any restrictions
 Fabien AUBRET